LSSI-ETH/plmfit/README.md

 ## Installation

 ### Prerequisites
-Before you start, make sure Python 3.10 or higher is installed on your system.
+Before you start, make sure Python 3.11 is installed on your system.
+Higher versions might work but are not tested.
 It is also recommended to manage your Python dependencies with a virtual environment to prevent conflicts with other packages.

 ### Steps to install